-A fresh update to the typical biscotti recipe that you may have in your collection already, and the best part, it doesn’t take multiple flips and turns back in the oven to be made!
-This is a simple take on a classic, and the updated flavours really pop at this time of year!
+A fresh update to the typical chocolate biscotti recipe that you may have in your collection already, and the best part, it doesn’t take multiple flips and turns back in the oven to be made!
+This Brownie Biscotti is a simple take on a classic, and the updated flavors really pop at this time of year!

 *Side Note* did you know they now make a Mini Stand Mixer ?!
 I am literally so excited right now!
 I know so many people that can add this to their Christmas list…and perhaps Santa will bring it for them!